Saikowsik23/all-basic-c-programs/README.md

 Output:
 2
 Explanation: Substracting all the elements of arrays from 2, The sum of difference is: 1 + 0 + (-1) = 0.
+# palindrome
+A string is said to be a palindrome if the original string and the reverse of the string are the same.
+MALAYALAM is a plaindrome. this is a program that takes a string (character array) and displays 1 if string is palindrome else 0.
+Input:
+ level
+Output:
+ 1